 If you are looking for a truly unique venue for any special occasion or quick day trip getaway, you need to check out the Motte Historical Car Museum in the small town of Menifee in southwestern Riverside County.

 Once a produce market, the barn that houses the museum was built by Leon Motte in 1985 from all salvaged materials.

 The structure is rich in history and now serves as a car gallery, which houses an eclectic collection of vehicles all on display, including a 1928 Ford Model A pickup, a 1931 Cadillac Cabriolet, a 1924 Model T school, and World War II transport vehicle — one of only four of its kind known to exist.

 The Motte brothers began restoring vintage vehicles in 1951 when John Motte purchased a 1926 Cadillac Touring Car for $15 and according to the museum “went about getting it returned to its past glory.”
 Family members or close friends owned many of the vehicles in the Motte museum.

 Upon entering the barn, guests are greeted by decades of history from the Roaring 20s through the 1950s.

 The interior of the 9,000sq-ft barn includes nostalgic life-size photos, a replica of a 1950s malt shop and an art deco Cinema.
-There are 20 plus historic cars ranging from the 1910 all the way up to the late sixty’s.
+There are 20 plus historic cars ranging from 1910 up to the late sixty’s.

 Upstairs there is a loft area with display boards, which have information on the history of the Perris Valley area.
-They are well done, full of photos and really interesting.
+They are well done, full of photos and interesting.

 The Mottes are one of the oldest pioneering families in the Perris Valley, emigrated to America in the late 1880s from France with an interest in sheep and agriculture.
 Eventually, brothers John, Frank, and Charles would grow the family farming business, which spread during the 1930s and 40s over parts of Perris, Romoland, Nuevo, and Lakeview.